The Six Stages of Mother-Daughter Relationships: A Guide to Healing and Growth

 Stage 5: Midlife - The Friendship Stage

-This is where the mother-daughter relationship can truly blossom into a friendship.
+During the midlife stage of the mother-daughter relationship, a friendship can truly blossom.
 It's a time of mutual understanding, shared experiences, and the potential for deep connection.

 For daughters with mother wounds:

 If you've made it to this stage and still struggle with your relationship, it's never too late to set boundaries and work on healing.
-Consider therapy or support groups to help navigate this process.
+Consider therapy, coaching, or a support group to help navigate this process.

 For mothers: